 Job Service North Dakota provides workforce and unemployment services across the state in our nine Workforce Centers and at our Central location in Bismarck, ND.
 We offer a variety of services for both job seekers and employers.
+Contact one of our Employment Advisors near you.

 The Federal Bonding Program (FBP) benefits employers who hire “at-risk” job seekers through the use of free-of-charge fidelity bonds.
 The bond serves as an insurance policy for job honesty.
 Job seekers who may have a risk factor in their personal background have the Federal Bonding Program as a job placement tool to assist them in securing employment.
 Employers receive the bonds free-of charge as an incentive to hire these applicants.
 The FBP was designed to reimburse the employer for any loss due to employee theft of money or property up to $5,000 during the first six months of a selected individual’s term of employment.
 To learn more about this program, call (701) 328-3034.